leizleho/blog/_posts/2020-04-15-django-qsg-part-one.md

 ---
 title: 'Django Project - Quickstart Guide Part 1'
 date: 2020-04-15T15:30:30-04:00
+last_modified_at: 2020-04-16T10:50:02-05:00
 categories:
   - Quickstart Guide
 tags:
   - QSG
+  - Django
 ---

 It has been a long time since I created an app using the Django framework.
 I want to brush up on it, so I'll create a Django project, and on this post, I'll be taking notes as I go along with the project.

 The project that I'll create is a simple blogging app named Darna.

+**Notes:** This is not a tutorial, this is just a guide for a general flow when I create a django project and this could change depending on what I feel comfortable to do.
+{: .notice--warning}

 ## Creating the project